douglasgreen/outlines/computing/data_science/xml.md

     -   In applications like banking and healthcare, XML implementations underscore the importance of incorporating robust security measures, given the sensitivity of the data involved.

 In conclusion, these case studies and real-world scenarios reflect the diverse applications of XML across various sectors.
 They reveal valuable lessons about the importance of interoperability, standardization, and security in data management and exchange.
-XML\'s ability to adapt to complex and evolving data needs ensures its continued relevance in a multitude of industries.
+XML's ability to adapt to complex and evolving data needs ensures its continued relevance in a multitude of industries.

 ## Glossary of Terms